MicrosoftDocs/visualstudio-docs/docs/extensibility/visual-studio-sdk-glossary.md

 # Visual Studio SDK glossary

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]
-This glossary provides definitions for terms that are used in the [!INCLUDE[vsipsdk](../extensibility/includes/vsipsdk_md.md)] documentation.
+This glossary provides definitions for terms that are used in the Visual Studio SDK documentation.

 ## Terms